About Nanda Davis

 Background and Education

 I grew up in Northern Virginia and I attended the University of Virginia as an undergrad.
 Before going to law school, I spent a year working towards my master’s in Clinical Social Work at Virginia Commonwealth University.
 However, prior to completing my master’s I decided to go to law school.
 I graduated magna cum laude from George Mason School of Law and passed the Virginia State Bar in 2012.
 While I have no regrets about my decision to go to law school, I frequently use my social work skills as I counsel my clients and guide them through emotionally turbulent divorces.
+I completed my Mediation Intensive Training at the Program on Negotiation at Harvard Law School in 2023.

 Personal Life